cloudius-systems/osv/README.md

   by setting parameter `fs` of `./scripts/build` to one of the three values -`zfs`, `rofs` or `ramfs`.

 In addition, one can mount NFS filesystem, which had been recently transformed to be a shared library pluggable as a [module](https://github.com/cloudius-systems/osv/tree/master/modules/nfs), and newly implemented and improved [Virtio-FS filesystem](https://stefanha.github.io/virtio/virtio-fs.html#x1-41500011).
 The Virtio-FS mounts can be setup by adding proper entry `/etc/fstab` or by passing a boot parameter as explained in this [Wiki](https://github.com/cloudius-systems/osv/wiki/virtio-fs).
 In addition, very recently OSv has been enhanced to be able to boot from Virtio-FS filesystem directly.

+Finally, the ZFS support has been also greatly improved as of the 0.57 release and there are many methods and setups to build and run ZFS images with OSv.
+For details please read the ZFS section of the [Filesystems wiki](https://github.com/cloudius-systems/osv/wiki/Filesystems#zfs).

 ## Running OSv